simplesconsultoria/sc.adshelper/README.rst

     [buildout]
     ...
     eggs =
-        sc.adshelper
+        collective.blueline

 After updating the configuration you need to run ''bin/buildout'', which will take care of updating your system.

 Go to the 'Site Setup' page in a Plone site and click on the 'Add-ons' link.

-Check the box next to ``sc.adshelper`` and click the 'Activate' button.
+Check the box next to ``collective.blueline`` and click the 'Activate' button.

 Usage
 -----